google/merchant-api-samples/README.md

         in JSON format.
     1. Rename the JSON file you downloaded to `service-account.json` and move it to the configuration subdirectory.
+    1. Add the service account as a user of your Merchant Center account using the "People and access" page

     If you want to use an OAuth2 client ID: